jlfwong/speedscope/CONTRIBUTING.md

 This should open up a running version of speedscope in your default browser.

-In your terminal, you should see this:
+In your terminal, you should see something like this:

     $ npm run serve
     > speedscope@0.7.1 serve /Users/jlfwong/code/speedscope